“Riddles”……by Robert M. Katzman

 I wrote Sarah’s name on the top door, right below Lisa’s.
 Sarah, a very bright child, couldn’t write yet, but she could recognize her name.
 Time to present the old toy to the new child.

 Sarah, like her older siblings, was charmed.
 She was all over it, looking into the three empty compartments, pulling on the flat table, and amazed to find her face looking back at her in Riddle’s mirrors.
-The fourth child finally showed up, to complete the four mirrors of Riddle’s soul.
+There was an eeriness to this new development with the robot.
+The fourth child, who didn’t exist when it was built, and was seemingly foretelling her arrival, finally showed up to complete the four mirrors of Riddle’s soul.
 Like an invisible circle around the odd wooden toy, finally completed.

-Sarah, of course, didn’t have to share Riddle with the other children who were mostly gone by then, so she could use all three of the compartments.
-She came over to me where I was sitting on a couch, where I’d been watching her examine the newly rediscovered and very strange and wonderful toy she had inherited.
+Sarah, of course, didn’t have to share Riddle with the other children who were sixteen, twenty-two and twenty-five by then, and mostly gone, so she could use all three of the compartments.
+She came over to me where I was sitting on a couch, where I’d been watching her examine the newly rediscovered, very strange and wonderful toy she had inherited.
 I lifted her up and she sat on my lap.
 She was smiling.
 Sarah was always smiling.
 I think she had a bit of sunlight within her.

 Sarah looked up at me; put her little face close to mine, nose to nose, her green eyes looking intently into my brown eyes, a mischievous smile spreading across her face.